Table of Contents

 He should be able to adapt quickly to the changing market and customer demands.

-There are 5 knowledge areas and task where the expertise of a business analyst is required.
+There are 5 knowledge areas and task where the expertise of a business analyst role in project management is required.

 Business Planning and Analysis